-The Statement of Net Position and Statement of Activities report information about the reporting government as a whole.
-They include all funds of the reporting entity.
-Governmental activities generally are financed through taxes, intergovernmental revenues, and other non-exchange revenues.
+The Statement of Net Position and Statement of Activities display information about the reporting government as a whole.
+They include all funds of the Winnfield City Court, which are considered to be governmental activities.

-The Statement of Net Position presents the government-type activities on a consolidated basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The Statement of Net Position presents the governmental-type activities on a consolidated basis and is reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.

-The Statement of Activities presents a comparison between direct expenses and program revenues for each function of the City Court's governmental activities.
-Direct expenses are those that are specifically associated with a program or function.
-Program revenues include (a) fees and charges paid by the recipient for goods or services offered by the program, and (b) grants and contributions that are restricted to meeting the operational or capital requirements of a particular program.
+The Statement of Activities presents a comparison between direct expenses and program revenues for each of the functions of the City Court's governmental activities.
+Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
+Program revenues include (a) fines, fees and charges paid by the recipients of services offered by the City Court and (b) grants and contributions that are restricted to meeting the operational or capital requirement of a particular program.
 Revenues that are not classified as program revenues are presented as general revenues.

-C. Fund Accounting-
+C Fund Accounting-

-The financial statements of the City Court are organized into funds, each of which is considered a separate accounting entity.
-The operations of each fund are accounted for with a separate set of self-balancing accounts that comprise its assets, liabilities, fund equity, revenues and expenditures, or expenses, as appropriate.
-Government resources are allocated to and accounted for in the individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
-Funds are classified into two categories: governmental and fiduciary.
-An emphasis is placed on major funds within the governmental category.
-A fund is considered major if it is the primary operating fund of the City Court or meets the following criteria:
+The accounts of the Winnfield City Court are organized on the basis of funds, each of which is considered a separate accounting entity.
+The various funds are reported by generic fund types in the financial statements.
+Each fund operates with a group of self-balancing accounts that comprises its assets, liabilities, fund equity, revenues, and expenditures.
+Revenues are accounted for in the individual funds based upon the purpose for which they are to be spent and the means by which spending activities are controlled.
+The City Court uses the following fund categories and fund types.